jkokorian/ODMAnalysis/README.md

 Summary
 -------

-The 'odmanalysis' package for python is a comprehensive toolkit for the semi-automated analysis of optical-displacement measurements in MEMS devices as described in Kokorian2014.
+The 'odmanalysis' package for python is a comprehensive toolkit for the semi-automated analysis of optical-displacement measurements in MEMS devices as published by [Kokorian et al][Kokorian2014a].
 It takes a data.csv input file that contains a series of captured intensity profiles at different actuator voltages and and analyzes the displacement of a peak in the intensity profile with respect the the position of the peak in the first intensity profile.

 Requirements
 ------------

 ODMAnalysis can be used on any computer with python 2.7x and distutils installed.
 We used python xy for development, but any other distribution should do.
-ODManalysis has not yet been tested on Python 3.x.
+ODMAnalysis does not yet work on python 3.x.

 Input data formats